mihaibujanca/slambench3/README.md

   **IMPORTANT: If you use any of those algorithms in scientific publications, you should refer to the respective publications.**

-In addition, if you use SLAMBench in scientific publications, we would appreciate citations to the following paper [https://www.research.ed.ac.uk/](https://www.research.ed.ac.uk/portal/en/publications/slambench2-multiobjective-headtohead-benchmarking-for-visual-slam(c3d189db-68ae-4182-8e46-d812db2955c9).html):
+In addition, if you use SLAMBench in scientific publications, we would appreciate citations to the following paper:
 ```
 @inproceedings{bujanca2019slambench,
   title={SLAMBench 3.0: Systematic automated reproducible evaluation of SLAM systems for robot vision challenges and scene understanding},